 Types of Heat Pumps

-- Air-source heat pumps: The most popular option, transferring heat between your home and the outside air.
+- Air-source heat pumps: The most popular option, transferring heat between your home and the outside air for efficient, everyday comfort.

-- Geothermal heat pumps: These utilize stable underground temperatures for exceptional efficiency in extreme climates.
+- Geothermal heat pumps: These utilize stable underground temperatures for exceptional efficiency and quiet operation in extreme climates.

 - Air-to-water heat pumps: These transfer heat between the outdoor air and a home’s hydronic system, providing efficient heating and cooling through radiators, in-floor heating, or fan coils.